Everything You Need to Know About Tongue Piercings

 - How to care for them

-So Who Can and Can't Get Their Tongue Pierced?
+Who Can't Get Their Tongue Pierced?

 - People who have a very short tongue.
 This includes you if you are unable to stick out your tongue or stick it out very far.

 - People who have a vein in the wrong place.
-Some people have a vein directly down the centre of their tongue.
+Some people have a vein directly down the center of their tongue.
 Even so, you may be able to get a piercing if the piercer can put it at a slight slant or offset it so it doesn't touch your artery.
 You may not be able to get venoms (a piercing on either side) if your veins are running down the sides of the tongue.
 Your piercer can assess whether this will be an issue.

 You should always research a body modification before getting it done.
 You need to know the process, what questions to ask, what to look out for, and how to choose a studio.